pouchdb/pouchdb/docs/_guides/index.md

 Next
 -----

-Now that you understand the basics of the PouchDB/CouchDB universe, let's [set up CouchDB](guides-setup-couchdb.html).
+Now that you understand the basics of the PouchDB/CouchDB universe, let's set up CouchDB!